Chapter 5. COM Servers

 Notice that a COM server

-first calls the RegisterAppId
+first calls the RegisterAppId to register the

 server-specific entries before registering the class-specific